Indujan-Y/blind-uchiha-adya-mcp-hackathon/README.md

 ## 🌟 Overview

-The Vanij MCP Platform enables AI assistants to interact with external services through a standardized protocol.
+The Blind Uchiha MCP Platform enables AI assistants to interact with external services through a standardized protocol.
 It provides a unified interface for connecting to various APIs and services, making it easier to build sophisticated AI-powered applications.

 ## ✨ Features

-- **Multi-language Support**: JavaScript and Python implementations
 - **Extensible Architecture**: Easy to add new MCP servers
 - **Standardized Protocol**: Consistent interface across all integrations
 - **Production Ready**: Built with scalability and reliability in mind